Last Updated on by Jeremy

 “X% of our readers are female, Y% of our readers live in the USA, and Z% are over the age 55.”

-In either of the above cases, we do not know your name, address, email, phone number, or other comparable information from the above.
+In most cases, we do not know your name, address, email, phone number, or other comparable information from the above.
+For blogging service affiliates, we may receive additional information such as the business name that made the purchase.

 If you comment on a blog post, we will see the information submitted (name, email) as well as your IP address.
 We do not use this data beyond having access to it.
 You will not be signed up for further notifications unless you check the boxes below the comment area to opt-in for further emails.